Guido Cannetti: Ultimate Fighting Championship

-Cannetti made his official UFC debut on November 15, 2014 at UFC 180, facing fellow The Ultimate Fighter: Latin America castmate Henry Briones.
+Cannetti made his official UFC debut on 15 November 2014, at UFC 180, facing fellow The Ultimate Fighter: Latin America castmate Henry Briones.
 After being knocked down, he lost the fight via second-round submission.
 Despite the losing effort, he earned a Fight of the Night bonus.

-Cannetti next faced Hugo Viana on August 1, 2015 at UFC 190.
+Cannetti next faced Hugo Viana on 1 August 2015, at UFC 190.
 He won the fight by unanimous decision.

-Cannetti was expected to face former TUF: Latin America opponent Marco Beltrán on November 5, 2016 at The Ultimate Fighter Latin America 3 Finale.
+Cannetti was expected to face former TUF: Latin America opponent Marco Beltrán on 5 November 2016, at The Ultimate Fighter Latin America 3 Finale.
 However, he was pulled from the card after he was suspended by USADA and was replaced by Joe Soto.

-Cannetti was given a 10 month suspension after testing positive for multiple prohibited substances from a contaminated supplement.
-Cannetti tested positive for ostarine, the stanozolol metabolites 16β-hydroxystanozolol and 4β-hydroxystanozolol, as well as hydrochlorothiazide and chlorothiazide, following an out-of-competition test conducted on October 5, 2016.
+Cannetti was given a 10-month suspension after testing positive for multiple prohibited substances from a contaminated supplement.
+Cannetti tested positive for ostarine, the stanozolol metabolites 16β-hydroxystanozolol and 4β-hydroxystanozolol, as well as hydrochlorothiazide and chlorothiazide, following an out-of-competition test conducted on 5 October 2016.

-Cannetti faced Kang Kyung-ho on January 14, 2018 at UFC Fight Night: Stephens vs. Choi.
+Cannetti faced Kang Kyung-ho on 14 January 2018, at UFC Fight Night: Stephens vs. Choi.
 He lost the fight via submission in round one.

-Cannetti faced Diego Rivas on May 19, 2018 at UFC Fight Night 129.
+Cannetti faced Diego Rivas on 19 May 2018, at UFC Fight Night 129.
 He won the fight by unanimous decision.

-Cannetti faced Marlon Vera on November 17, 2018 at UFC Fight Night 140.
+Cannetti faced Marlon Vera on 17 November 2018, at UFC Fight Night 140.
 After being knocked down, he lost the fight via a rear-naked choke submission in round two.

-Cannetti faced Danaa Batgerel on March 7, 2020 at UFC 248.
+Cannetti faced Danaa Batgerel on 7 March 2020, at UFC 248.
 He lost the fight via knockout in the first round.

-Cannetti was scheduled to face Mario Bautista on August 28, 2021 at UFC on ESPN 30.
+Cannetti was scheduled to face Mario Bautista on 28 August 2021, at UFC on ESPN 30.
 However, Bautista tested positive for COVID-19 and was pulled from the card, and he was replaced by Mana Martinez.
 At the weigh-ins, Martinez weighed in at 140 pounds, four pounds over the bantamweight non-title fight limit.
 The bout proceeded at a catchweight and he forfeited 30% of his purse to Cannetti.
 Cannetti lost the fight via split decision.

-Cannetti faced Kris Moutinho on March 12, 2022 at UFC Fight Night 203.
+Cannetti faced Kris Moutinho on 12 March 2022, at UFC Fight Night 203.
 He won the fight via technical knockout in round one.

-Cannetti faced Randy Costa on October 1, 2022 at UFC Fight Night 211.
+Cannetti faced Randy Costa on 1 October 2022, at UFC Fight Night 211.
 He submitted Costa via rear-naked choke in the first round.
 This win earned him the Performance of the Night award.

-The match between Bautista and Mario Bautista was rescheduled for UFC Fight Night 221 on March 11, 2023.
+The match between Bautista and Mario Bautista was rescheduled for UFC Fight Night 221 on 11 March 2023.
 He lost the fight via a rear-naked choke submission in the first round.

 After his loss, it was announced that Cannetti was no longer on the UFC roster.

+Bare-knuckle boxing

+Cannetti made his debut with Bare Knuckle Fighting Championship against Emiliano Nielli on 25 July 2026 at BKFC Fight Night 42.
+He won the fight by unanimous decision.